j9t/social-widget-wrapper/README.md

 ---

-The script is currently unmaintained and needs TLC (as of November 8, 2016).
+The script is currently unmaintained and needs TLC (as of January 17, 2018).
 [Contributions welcome.](https://github.com/j9t/social-widget-wrapper/issues/new)